jonjhiggins/jon-higgins-2023/backend/words/building-handus-mixed-reality-world-in-unity.md

 It also contained the Ultraleap Service Provider and Interaction Manager.
 Different hand prefabs were hidden/shown as required by the current scene.
 [MainSceneManager component](https://github.com/uwe-xr-ma-2023/handu/blob/main/Assets/Scripts/MainSceneManager.cs) could be edited in UI for all team (e.g. scene timings, audio files).

+> Update October 2023: At the time I didn't know about Unity's [Timeline feature](https://docs.unity3d.com/Packages/com.unity.timeline@1.8/manual/index.html).
+Retrospectively this would have worked better for sequencing timings and visualising the experience's timings.

 ![Main scene Manager screenshot](/assets/handu-mainscenemanager.jpg)

 We defined an invisible Play Area object, a 4x2x4m box which we kept all other game objects within.
 In the physical space we always drew the play area to be at least 4x4 - making sure the user can always reach game objects.